bxdoan/bxdoan/README.md

 <div align="center">

-> Do you need a reason to not want to lose
+> You can die anytime, but living takes true courage.

-> — Shoyo Hinata —
+> — Himura Kenshin —

 </div>